origami-sweater/restaurant-reservations/back-end/README.md

 # Capstone: Restaurant Reservation System Backend

-This starter code for the backend of the capstone project in the Thinkful curriculum.
+The starter code for the back-end of the capstone project in the Thinkful curriculum.

 See [../README.md](../README.md) for detailed instructions.